martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 ## Introduction

-In this blog post, we present and discuss the seminal paper ["Equivariant Diffusion for Molecule Generation in 3D"](https://arxiv.org/abs/2203.17003) <d-cite key="hoogeboom2022equivariant"></d-cite>, which presented an Equivariant Diffusion Model (EDM).
-The authors trained a diffusion model with an Equivariant Graph Neural Network (EGNN) backbone to generate 3D molecules, a novel approach, which demonstrated strong improvement over other (non-diffusion based) generative methods at the time.
-This inspired many subsequent works in the field <d-cite key="anstine2023generative"></d-cite><d-cite key="corso2023diffdock"></d-cite><d-cite key="igashov2024equivariant"></d-cite><d-cite key="xu2023geometric"></d-cite>.
-However, this method has a major
+In this blog post, we introduce and discuss ["Equivariant Diffusion for Molecule Generation in 3D"](https://arxiv.org/abs/2203.17003) <d-cite key="hoogeboom2022equivariant"></d-cite>, which first introduced 3D molecule generation using diffusion models.
+Their Equivariant Diffusion Model (EDM) also incorporating an Equivariant Graph Neural Network (EGNN) architecture, effectively grounding the model with inductive priors about the symmetries in 3D space.
+This work demonstrated strong improvement over other (non-diffusion) generative methods for molecules at the time, and inspired many subsequent works <d-cite key="anstine2023generative"></d-cite><d-cite key="corso2023diffdock"></d-cite><d-cite key="igashov2024equivariant"></d-cite><d-cite key="xu2023geometric"></d-cite>.

-downside: the sequential denoising process of diffusion models can take a large amount of time and compute, bottle-necking their performance <d-cite key="song2023consistency"></d-cite>.
+Traditional diffusion is however, bottle-necked by the sequential denoising process, which can be slow and computationally expensive <d-cite key="song2023consistency"></d-cite>.

-We present two extensions, aimed to increase the speed of the EDM and uncap its potential:
+Hence, we also aim to demonstrate that an EDM can be trained significantly faster, uncapping its potential, with the following two extensions:

 1. Training EDM as a Consistency Model <d-cite key="song2023consistency"></d-cite>
 2. Faster implementation of the EDM with JAX <d-cite key="bradbury2018jax"></d-cite>